AdobeDocs/experience-manager-cloud-service.fr-FR/help/security/traffic-filter-rules-including-waf.md

 <!-- Two properties -- `envType` and `envId` -- may be included to limit the scope of the rules.
 The envType property may have values "dev", "stage", or "prod", while the envId property is the environment (e.g., "53245").
 This approach is useful if it is desired to have a single configuration pipeline, even if some environments have different rules.
 However, a different approach could be to have multiple configuration pipelines, each pointing to different repositories or git branches. -->

-1. Pour configurer les règles WAF, elles doivent être activées dans Cloud Manager, comme décrit ci-dessous pour les scénarios de programme nouveaux et existants.
-Notez qu’une licence distincte doit être achetée pour WAF.
+1. Si les règles WAF sont sous licence, vous devez activer la fonctionnalité dans Cloud Manager, comme décrit ci-dessous pour les scénarios de programme nouveaux et existants.

    1. Pour configurer le WAF sur un nouveau programme, cochez la case **Protection WAF-DDOS** de la boîte de dialogue **Sécurité** lorsque vous [ajoutez un programme de production.](/help/implementing/cloud-manager/getting-access-to-aem-in-cloud/creating-production-programs.md)